 I will say, however, that if you approach it with a standard level of fitness and the right mindset then you should reach the top without too many problems.
 The only exception being if you have any major health issues then it might not be the best idea.

-Acatenango CAN be climbed without a guide/tour but I wouldn’t recommend this, especially if you’re not a very experienced climber.
+Acatenango CAN be climbed without a guide/tour but I wouldn’t recommend this, especially if you’re not an experienced climber.
 Due to the very high altitude, the weather conditions can deteriorate quickly and unexpectedly.

 There are also lots of forking paths as you progress up the mountain which take you onto different routes with varying degrees of difficulty.

 If you don’t believe me, a group of locals actually died of hypothermia on the mountain in January 2017.
 I was pretty shocked when I first read this but, when we asked about it, our guide told us the story and it was simply because they tackled the volcano unprepared, and when they had been recommended not to.

 If you go up with a guide you will stick to the standard route which presents fewer problems.
 Plus, these guys are experts who scale the mountain at least 3 times a week so you are in safe hands.